northwood-labs/terraform-provider-corefunc/CONTRIBUTING.md

 In the `testfixtures/` directory, there is a file for each function.
 This leverages a pattern known as [Table-Driven Testing](https://github.com/golang/go/wiki/TableDrivenTests), and composes all of the test cases in one place.

 The `corefunc/` directory contains the code and tests for the Go library.
 The `corefuncprovider/` directory contains the code and tests for the Terraform provider.
 The relevant `_test.go` files in each directory leverage the same test fixture.
-This ensures that the Go library code and the Terraform provider which implements the Go library function both pass the test cases.
+This ensures that the Go library code and the Terraform provider which implements the Go library function both execute the same test cases.

-If we leverage a third-party package for functionality, there will not be a test in the `corefunc/` directory, but the Terraform provider implementation will have a test in the `corefuncprovider/` directory.
+If we leverage a third-party package for functionality, there will not be a test in the `corefunc/` directory (unless we've wrapped it), but the Terraform provider implementation will have a test in the `corefuncprovider/` directory.

 * A unit test function lives in the `corefunc/` directory, and begins with the word `Test`.
 * [Tutorial: Add a test](https://go.dev/doc/tutorial/add-a-test)